Jay Hall Connaway: Birth and early art training

-It was during this period that Connaway first traveled to Maine to study and paint the rocky coast and ocean swells.
-These early years in New York and Maine were hard, according to columnist Lowell Nussbaum writing in the Indianapolis Star after his death. "[In] New York ... he lived a hand-to-mouth existence.
+During this period, Connaway first traveled to Maine to study and paint the rocky coast and ocean swells.
+These early years in New York and Maine were hard, according to columnist Lowell Nussbaum, writing in the Indianapolis Star after his death. "[In] New York ... he lived a hand-to-mouth existence.
 There he practically lived on canned tomatoes because they were so cheap.
 And when he was painting the sea on an island off the coast of Maine, in the summer, he lived on berries.
 Food wasn't the worst of his problems.
 With no income, he couldn't buy canvases.
 When he was lucky enough to have a shirt to wear, he sometimes would stretch it and paint on it.
 To conceal his lack of a shirt when he was outside his room, he turned his coat collar up."

-In New York, he briefly took a studio in the Tenth Street Studio Building near his teacher William Merrit Chase, but the advent of World War I suddenly removed him from the New York art world—and yet gave him the opportunities which launched his career.
+In New York, Connaway briefly took a studio in the Tenth Street Studio Building near his teacher William Merrit Chase, but the advent of World War I suddenly removed him from the New York art world—and yet gave him the opportunities which launched his career.

 Career as an artist

 In 1917 the 24-year-old enlisted and shipped out to Contrexeville, France.
 After suffering a shoulder wound, he worked as a cartographer.
 Then he was assigned to what he called "the most wonderful work of my life"—making detailed watercolor drawings of lesions caused by mustard gas.
 This brought him to the attention of Lafayette Page, a physician who was so impressed with Connaway's draftsmanship that, at the close of the war, he sponsored his studies at the Académie Julian (1919–20) under Jean Paul Laurens and at the École des Beaux-Arts (1921) in Paris.

 On the return trip to America, fortuitously Connaway made a shipboard contact with Frederick Keppel, the owner of an international art and print firm who introduced Connaway to Robert Macbeth of Macbeth Gallery, New York.
 Connaway's first of many one-man shows was held at Macbeth Gallery in 1923.

-With backing from Macbeth and art collector Bartlett Arkell, supplemented by cash from artists Paul Dougherty and Emil Carlsen, and advice from painter Frederick Judd Waugh, Connaway, "seeking to paint the lonely sea" found his way to uninhabited Head Harbor Island off the coast of Jonesport, Maine where he lived as an artistic hermit.
-He later worked dories with a Grand Banks fishing fleet, was also a cook for a lumber camp in Maine, and he enlisted in the Coast Guard.
+With backing from Macbeth and art collector Bartlett Arkell, supplemented by cash from artists Paul Dougherty and Emil Carlsen, and advice from painter Frederick Judd Waugh, Connaway, "seeking to paint the lonely sea", found his way to uninhabited Head Harbor Island, off the coast of Jonesport, Maine, where he lived as an artistic hermit.
+He later worked dories with a Grand Banks fishing fleet, was a cook for a lumber camp in Maine, and he enlisted in the Coast Guard.

-In 1927 Connaway met and in 1928 married Louise Boehle, a classically trained pianist and nurse.
+In 1927, Connaway met and in 1928 married Louise Boehle, a classically trained pianist and nurse.
 With financial backing again from Macbeth and Arkell, the couple embarked on a three-year trip to France, where Connaway painted the rugged coast of Brittany.
-There at Pont-Aven, their only daughter Leonebel Marie Frances was born in 1929.
+There at Pont-Aven, their only daughter, Leonebel Marie Frances, was born in 1929.